 Australian rail operators may need to review and revise risk registers to manage the hazards associated with ‘shattered rim’ following two recent incidents, which may be indicators of a larger safety issue for the industry.

-- Safety Bulletin: Learning lessons from international rail incidents
+- Safety Message: Learning lessons from international rail incidents

 5 March 2014

 Investigation reports into rail accidents overseas can provide valuable lessons learned which, when applied, may reduce the risk of these incidents occurring in Australia.

 - Safety Message: Managing the risks associated with roadrail vehicles